SI Joint Exam: Provocative Tests

-Provocative tests are a commonly used method for diagnosing pain coming from the SI joint.
-These materials detail several maneuvers used to isolate the SI joint as the source of pain.
+Provocative tests are a commonly used method for healthcare professionals to determine whether pain is originating from the SI joint.
+The maneuvers are used to isolate the SI joint as the source of pain.

 - For a test to be positive, it must reproduce the patient’s typical pain in their SI joint region.